 (Ref p29 #86; FHL microfilm 380,125 & p 247 n 1221; FHL microfilm 380,130)

-Hannah gave birth to their second son, George Pirkis Ibbott on 03/04/1817 at the Old Artillary Ground, Spitalfields, London and their third son, James Ahern Ibbott in 1823 in England.
+Hannah gave birth to their second son, George Pirkis IBBOTT on 03 Apr 1817 at the Old Artillary Ground, Spitalfields, London and their third son, James Ahern IBBOTT in 1823 in England.
+The middle names of their sons are all unusual names and because “Pirkis” is Hannah’s maiden name, that leads me to believe that “Mears” and “Ahern” are most likely family names from previous generations but this has not yet been proven.

 Ref: FHL film 816009